4.8out of 3,000+ reviews

 Bear in mind that accident forgiveness is not available in all states.
 In California, accident forgiveness is illegal.
 And in Massachusetts, accident forgiveness has special exclusions and stipulations.

-If you purchase the Gold or Platinum “Your Choice Auto” package from Allstate, you’ll get accident forgiveness (so long as it’s offered in your state).
+If you purchase the Gold or Platinum “Your Choice Auto” package from Allstate, you’ll get accident forgiveness.
 With the Gold plan, you get one accident forgiven every three years.
 With the Platinum plan, you’re forgiven for an unlimited number of accidents, plus a diminishing deductible.
 You must have a clean driving record in order to get accident forgiveness.

 You qualify for free accident forgiveness after three years of safe driving as a GEICO policyholder.
 You can also purchase accident forgiveness insurance if you meet the requirements.
 You’ll get one accident forgiven every three to five years, depending on your state.
 And you get to keep your good driver discount despite the accident.